 Silver Age: Saturn Woman

-In the original debut of the Legion of Supervillians, this team came from a time when the Legion of Superheroes had reach adulthood.
-Among the members it also was Saturn Woman, an adult version of Imra.
+In the original debut of the Legion of Supervillians, this team came from a time when the Legion of Superheroes had reached adulthood.
+Among the members was Saturn Woman, an adult version of Imra.
 Superboy (Kal-El) and later Superman would meet several times this possible future for the Legion.
 The concept would be revisited after Flashpoint.

 Five Years Later: Batch SW6